codybartfast/ccfile/ReadMe.md

 ├──────┬──────┬──────┬─────────────────────────────────────────────────────┤
 │      │      │      │ Pass: initial state.                                │
 ├──────┼──────┼──────┼─────────────────────────────────────────────────────┤
-│  T   │      │      │ Fail: .tmp may or may no be.                        │
+│  T   │      │      │ Fail: .tmp may or may no be complete.               │
 ├──────┼──────┼──────┼─────────────────────────────────────────────────────┤
 │      │  F   │      │ Pass: expected state after first write.             │
 ├──────┴──────┴──────┴─────────────────────────────────────────────────────┤